Stem0794/tab-manager/README.md

 4. Click **Open All** in a category to reopen every saved tab.
 5. To remove a category, click the **✕** button next to its name.

 All saved data is kept in Chrome's synced storage, so categories follow you across devices as long as you are signed into Chrome.
+If this quota is exceeded your data will be stored locally instead.

 ## Keyboard Shortcuts